THANK YOU FOR BUILDING THE REFORM YOUTH MOVEMENT WITH US!

 - Connect with your NFTY Regional Mentor to discuss the calendar, what you are interested in doing, and how they and the Regional Board can you support you.

-- Look through the NFTYx resources to help you plan budget, registration, and program
+- Look through the NFTYx resources to help you plan.

 Step 2: Identify your NFTYx Adult Lead

-Every NFTYx event needs a minimum of one adult leader who “in charge.”
-This can be a synagogue staff person, or a trusted member of the community who is designated by the congregational leadership.
+Every NFTYx event needs a minimum of one adult leader who will be physically present at the event and will be “in charge.”
+This can be a synagogue staff person, the NFTY regional mentor, or a trusted member of the community who is designated by the congregational leadership.

 - Decide who your NFTYx Adult Event Lead will be